davepagurek/p5.Framebuffer/README.md

 - `ContactShadowRenderer.prototype.setIntensity(intensity: number)`
   - Control how dark shadows are: 0 is no shadows, and 1 is full darkness
   - Defaults to 0.5
-- `ContactShadowRenderer.prototype.setSamples(numSamples: number)`
+- `ContactShadowRenderer.prototype.setShadowSamples(numSamples: number)`
   - Control how many random samples to use in the shadow shader.
-More samples will look smoother but is more computationally intensive.
+More samples will be more accurate but is more computationally intensive.
   - Defaults to 15
+- `ContactShadowRenderer.prototype.setBlurSamples(numSamples: number)`
+  - Control how many random samples to use in the blur shader.
+More samples will be smoother but is more computationally intensive.
+  - Defaults to 20
+- `ContactShadowRenderer.prototype.setBlurRadius(radius: number)`
+  - Sets how far the blur extends when blurring shadows, in pixels, ignoring the pixel density
+  - Defaults to 50
 - `ContactShadowRenderer.prototype.setSearchRadius(radius: number)`
   - Control how close together objects need to be for them to cast shadows
   - This is defined in *world space,* meaning all transformations are applied when checking distances